 In addition, because a reverse mortgage decreases your equity in the home, taking out a reverse mortgage could limit your options in the future.
 For example, because your equity will be considerably reduced if you get a reverse mortgage, you’ll get less money if you eventually sell the home.
 This means less money to put towards buying a different home, moving closer to family or friends, or covering a large expense down the road.

-For some people, taking out a reverse mortgage to delay Social Security benefits may make sense, but this is not typically the case.
+For some people, taking out a reverse mortgage to delay Social Security benefits might make sense, but this is not typically the case.
 If you're thinking about taking out a reverse mortgage as part of a financial strategy to delay collecting Social Security, it is highly recommend that you proceed cautiously.
 Be sure that you understand all the risks, costs, and conditions involved with reverse mortgages, and beware of scams.
-Also, consider talking with an elder-law attorney or trusted financial planner before getting this type of loan to discuss other possible options.
+Also, consider talking with an elder-law attorney, consumer protection attorney, or trusted financial planner before getting this type of loan to discuss other possible options.

 For more information about the risks associated with taking out a reverse mortgage to delay collecting Social Security, read the CFPB’s August 2017 report.
 For general information about reverse mortgages, including details about the downsides to getting this type of loan, read the CFPB’s discussion guide.
 To learn how reverse mortgage advertisements are often misleading, read the CFPB's June 2015 advisory.